OHRRPGCE stable release (Gorgonzola) - Sunday May 3rd 2020 at 9:14 AM

 Note: These games just need to come with a Coke and a smile.

 Note: These games must include documents or save files that inform the player where the new content can be found.
+See the rules above for more information.

 Unlike traditional contests, "Heart of the OHR" will not require a start time or an end time per se.
 Rather, this will adopt the "release window" technique made popular with Game-a-thon, in that any RPG released within the window is eligible (provided it meets the above standards).

-Note that I will not close voting until I have a minimum of 10 votes, so if the deadline comes and goes and I have fewer than that, voting will remain open until the minimum is met.
+Note that I will not close voting until I have a minimum of 10 votes, so if the deadline comes and goes and I have fewer than ten, voting will remain open until the minimum is met.
 I want all contestants to have a fair playthrough and comment/critique/score for their games.

 Five-point Average: Any game that falls short of the peak vote target range will receive however many fives it takes to reach the two-thirds margin.